schemacrawler/SchemaCrawler/schemacrawler-docs/adr/ADR003-write-langchain-assistant.md

 ## Decision Outcome

-Considering that the user experience when chossing to use metadata versus not to share was different, the decision is that we will use a single custom assistant.
+Considering that the user experience when chossing to use metadata versus not to share was different, the decision is to use a single custom assistant.